 The fund seeks to achieve medium to long-term capital appreciation and a regular stream of income by mainly investing in REITs listed in Singapore, with a maximum amount of 10% into REITs listed outside Singapore.
 The fund may also invest in warrants, bonds and convertible bonds issued by the REITs.

 In a nutshell, the fund is trying to rotate between different sectors in Singapore REITs and deliver a consistent return, which is exactly what most people have no time, no money and no interest to do.
-(Click here if you want to know how to invest in Singapore REITs through this fund)

 Below is the fund’s current allocation.